pgsleepy/ultimatexr.io-1/content/docs/programming-guide/how-do-i.md

 # Programming: How do I...?

-The goal of this section is to provide through snippets a very quick understanding of which classes are involved in the different aspects of XR development and how exactly UltimateXR can be used to solve specific problems.
+The objective of this section is to offer brief code snippets to quickly understand the classes involved in resolving specific challenges, categorized accordingly.

-Use the menu on the right to navigate to a specific topic.
+Use the menu on the right to navigate to a specific category.

 For a full programming reference please visit the [API section](/api).